Querying

 Utilize our GraphQL API, which offers standardized queries and returns data in base64 XDR format.

 This is the most straightforward way of querying Zephyr's data.
 You just have to craft a request and send it to our GraphQL API.
-Testnet and Mainnet endpoints can be found in the endpoints section.
+Testnet and Mainnet endpoints can be found in the section.
 From the Zephyr dashboard, you have to find the name of the table to want to query and insert it in the request body.

 Following the example on the quickstart, to request the data on our table zephyr_85b036892719b0a99aa987b1f62e9b10